 HTOA is an acronym for hidden track one audio, some CDs have a hidden first track.
 CD Ripper will inform of HTOA and allow this hidden track to be ripped.
 By default hidden tracks are shown unchecked, check to Rip.
 There is never any meta data for this hidden track and the ability to rip depends on CD drive, www.daefeatures.co.uk lists drives which can rip HTOA.

-Secure Ripping uses multiple passes as well the AccurateRip online database to find and attempt to recover errors, Reference is required for Secure Ripping.
+Secure Ripping uses multiple passes as well AccurateRip's online database to find and attempt to recover errors, Reference is required for Secure Ripping.
 These terminologies are important for secure ripping:

 - C2 Error Pointers - the ability for a drive to tell a ripping program that the ripped data has errors.
-Not all drives support C2 pointers, some drives support it badly (ie many errors slip through undetected). dBpoweramps Secure ripper will benefit from C2 Error Pointers however (good or bad) it is supported.
+Not all drives support C2 pointers, some drives support it badly (ie many errors slip through undetected). dBpoweramps Secure ripper benefits from C2 Error Pointers unless enabling produces lots of errors (some drives do....).

 - Drive Cache once an error has been detected the frame has to be re-ripped, in an attempt to recover from the error.
 If a drive caches (when asked to re-rip passes out previous ripped data as a means to speed increase), caching is bad for secure rippers, knowing the size of the cache the ripper is able to rip without using the cache.

 The process of dBpoweramp's unique secure ripping is:

 Access secure ripping configuration with Options, select Secure Ripping and click Secure Settings:

 Pass 2 Limit Drive Speed (not used if c2 is enabled) on certain drives reading at a different speed is able to detect more errors.

 Ultra Secure (dBpoweramp Reference required) extends the normal 2 pass reading to a programmable number of passes, this can help detect errors or verify the single c2 pass is error free.
 Depending upon your drive: